-It should be noted that the area cleared for Stage 1 was reduced slightly.
-A small area at the northwestern corner of the Stage 1 area has not been cleared.
-The reason for this is that upon a review of the site it was decided that this area can be avoided and hence the vegetation remains.
+It should be noted that the area cleared for Stage 1 was reduced in size.
+A small area at the north-western corner of the Stage 1 area has not been cleared.
+The reason for this is that upon a review of the site it was decided that this area can be avoided and hence the vegetation in this area remains.
 This method of review and mitigation is followed at each stage of the project to avoid clearing where possible.